Maxwell-scalar system and scalar field with impurity: novel approach to find nontrivial solutions: Specific Results

 Notice that, asymptotically, $\phi(\pm\infty) = \pm1$.
 So, even though the impurity is present, it does not modify the boundary values of the kink, which connects the minima of the potential.
 In Fig.~\ref{figsol1}, we display the above solution for some values of $a$.
 The energy density can be calculated from Eq.~\eqref{rhoim}, which leads us to \be \rho(x) = \frac{\left(4a+4+a\,\sech^2(x)\right)\sech^4(x)}{4\left(a+1-a\,\sech^2(x)\right)^3}. \ee

-This energy density presents splitting for $a<-8/15$, with two maxima located at $x=\pm\arcsech\big(\sqrt{-(8/7)(a+1)/a}\big)$.
+This energy density may split for $a<-8/15$, with the two maxima located at $x=\pm\arcsech\big(\sqrt{-(8/7)(a+1)/a}\big)$.
 The impurity-free solution $\phi(x) = \tanh(x)$ and its corresponding energy density $\rho(x)=\sech^4(x)$ are recovered for $a=0$.
 In Fig.~\ref{figrho1} we display the above energy density for some values of $a$, including $a=-8/15$, which delimits the range in which the splitting occurs.
 By integrating the above expression, we get the energy \be {\cal E} = \frac{15a+1 +\left(8+3(a+1)(5a-3)\right)M(a)}{16a}, \ee in which \be M(a) =